Take a Seat#

 How do you take a seat in a virtual classroom?#

 The first thing to do is to ensure that you have access to the virtual classroom, which is granted by registering on the ILIAS and C@MPUS portals of the University of Stuttgart on time.
-To register for a course, go the Lectures and Exercises section and check the registration details for the course that you are interested in.
+To register for a course, go the lectures section and check the registration details for the course that you are interested in.

 If you find errors (e.g., in this eBook) or solutions to (unknown) issues with any software, feel very welcome to report them to the lecturer(s).